Dynatrace/dynatrace-configuration-as-code/documentation/docs/configuration/supported_configurations.md

 ---
-sidebar_position: 8
+sidebar_position: 6
 ---

-# Configuration Types and Token Permissions
+# Supported Configuration Types

 These are the supported configuration types, their API endpoints and the token permissions required for interacting with any of endpoint.